technosoftware-gmbh/opcua-solution-net/documentation/UaClient/ClientDesign.md

 Client applications that wish to use the NodeCache must pre-fetch all the ReferenceType hierarchy supported by the Server by calling FetchTypeTree() method on the Session object.

-The Find() method is used during Browse of the address space [6.5.1].
+The Find() method is used during Browse of the address space.

 #### Events